Daksh2060/magic-square-puzzle/README.md

 1. **Choose a game board:** Select a game board by entering a number from 1 to 4.

-2. **Pick a spot on the board:** Choose value to change by inputing row and column.
+2. **Pick a spot on the board:** Choose a value to change by inputing its row and column.

 3. **Change value:** Choose a value between -9 and 9 to change value.